Air strikes hit Khartoum's outskirts as Sudan's war enters sixth week | Politics

 A local activist told Reuters there were sporadic gun clashes near the city's main market close to army headquarters on Saturday morning.
 Almost 30 people have died in the two previous days of fighting, according to activists.
 CHURCHES AMONG LOOTED BUILDINGS

-In a statement on Saturday, Agar said he had accepted the position in order to help secure peace and support for the upcoming agricultural season, whose failure would spell widespread hunger.
-He said his message to the army was that "there is no alternative to peace but peace and no way to peace other than dialogue."
+In a statement on Saturday, Agar said he had accepted the position to help secure peace and support for the upcoming agricultural season, whose failure would spell widespread hunger.
+He said his message to the army was, "There is no alternative to peace but peace, and no way to peace other than dialogue."

+"My message to the RSF is that there is no way for stability except with one united army," he added.
+On Saturday, the U.S. State Department said Secretary of State Antony Blinken spoke to Burhan about ongoing talks in Saudi Arabia aimed at reaching a ceasefire.
+"In this step-by-step process, the Secretary urged flexibility and leadership," spokesperson Matthew Miller said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)